A Comprehensive Guide to Annualized Income Installment Method for Self-Employed Taxpayers

 Additionally, the IRS may consider reducing or waiving the penalty in certain situations:

-• If you or your spouse (for a joint return) retired in the past 2 years after reaching age 62/or became disabled, there's a reasonable cause for underpaying or late payment of your estimated tax.
-(Refer to the Waiver of Penalty section in the instructions for Form 2210)
+• If you or your spouse (for a joint return) retired in the past two years after reaching age 62/or became disabled, there's a reasonable cause for underpaying or late payment of your estimated tax.

-• If the majority of your income tax was withheld earlier in the year instead of being spread out evenly over the year.
-(This is detailed in Form 2210)
+• If most of your income tax was withheld earlier in the year instead of being spread evenly over the year.

-• If the underpayment was due to a casualty, disaster, or other extraordinary circumstances, it is unethical to impose the penalty.
+• It is unethical to impose a penalty if the underpayment was due to a casualty, disaster, or other extraordinary circumstances.

 Tax Payment Strategies for Self-Employed with Variable Income: